 Oklahoma’s property taxes are among the lowest in the nation.
 The property tax, the oldest form of taxation in this country, is a tax on wealth rather than on income or sales.
-The property tax comprises 17 percent of total state and local tax revenue in Oklahoma.
-This is less than in most other states.
+The property tax comprises 20 percent of total state and local tax revenue in Oklahoma, less than in most other states.
 Only local governments use property taxes in Oklahoma.
-Property taxes in Oklahoma were stagnant in the 1980s but have increased steadily since 1992.
-Property tax revenue has grown at a healthy average annual rate of 4.7 percent since 1998 due to substantial new building and increasing value of existing properties.
+Property taxes were stagnant in the 1980s but have increased steadily since 1992.
+Property tax revenue has grown at a healthy average annual rate of three percent since 2006 due to substantial new building and increasing value of existing properties.

 Oklahoma levies property taxes only on tangible personal property.
 All intangible property – such as trademarks, copyright, and intellectual property – is exempt from taxation as a result of the passage of SQ 766 in 2012.

-- The tax is generally fair to all income levels, since higher income families usually have higher value homes.
-The fairness is improved in Oklahoma and other states that have programs to lower property tax costs to seniors and disabled taxpayers; and
+- The tax is less regressive than sales and excise taxes.
+The fairness is improved in Oklahoma and other states that have programs to lower property tax costs to seniors and disabled taxpayers.

 - There is a close tie between who pays the tax and who benefits from it.
 Property values are higher where there are effective public services like education, safety, and transportation.

 There are disadvantages to the property tax as well, including:

 - it is generally the least popular tax among citizens, especially among owners of agricultural property;

 - it requires a complex, costly and error-prone administrative system to assess property values; and